dylanhamada/coding-challenges/README.md

 Challenges and their solutions are listed below, along with the relevant code.
 Please refer to the Table of Contents.

 This repo will include a live demo of all coding challenges, complete with a summary of the challenges and solutions.
+It can be viewed [here](https://dylanhamada.github.io/coding-challenges).

 ## Project Status